MISP/misp-training-lea/e.206-from-evidences-to-actionable-information/README.md

 ## Description

 During investigation, many data points and evidences are collected and analysed.
-Improving contectualisation can leverage the use of the evidences.
-Those evidences can turn into meaninful and actionable for LEAs but also CSIRTs and SOCs.
+Improving contextualisation can leverage the use of the evidences.
+Those evidences can turn into meaningful and actionable for LEAs but also CSIRTs and SOCs.
 This module will show all the aspects of contextualisation with a practical example using the recent Conti (ransomware group) leak.

 ## Prerequisites